Applifting/fullstack-exercise/assignment.md

 # Backend Developer Exercise

 ## Introduction

 - your task is to implement a simple single-user blogging engine in Node.js or Ruby on Rails
 - you don't have to complete all subtasks, just do what you have the time and skills for
-- the goal here is not just to see if you can do an app, but how you do it. so please write it as if it were a big production app, that includes code structure, validations, usage of git, documentation, tests, linting, etc.
+- the goal here is not just to see if you can do an app, but how you do it.
+So please write it as if it were a big production app, that includes code structure, validations, usage of git, documentation, tests, linting, etc.
 - we realize that some subtasks can be very time consuming, if you just don't have the time, you can write short text description of how would you solve the problem
-- on the flip side, you can improve on many things, if you have the time. for example, we don't need you to implement user registration, but you are free to do so
+- on the flip side, you can improve on many things, if you have the time.
+For example, we don't need you to implement user registration, but you are free to do so
 - feel free to use this exercise (including the instruction) for evaluation by other companies

 ## Technologies

 ### Common

 - we use Docker for containerization, Swagger/OpenAPI for API documentation

 ### Node.js

 - we prefer Restify or Nest.js, Apollo Server, PostgreSQL, TypeORM or Sequelize, Jest and of course TypeScript
 - but if you know other technologies and don't want to learn/use any of our favorites, feel free to do so

 ### Ruby on Rails

 - we prefer PostgreSQL and RSpec
 - but if you know other technologies and don't want to learn/use any of our favorites, feel free to do so
 - bonus points for Sorbet types

 ## The Exercise

 - design the API yourself and document it
   - ideally, create both REST and GraphQL
   - document the API - REST in Swagger, GraphQL with documentation comments in schema